Konto1212/mame/README.md

         NAMCO CUS30, SCC, HuC6280
         C140, SPC700
         MT-32 ★★★ Place legitimate MT32_CONTROL.ROM and MT32_PCM.ROM files in the Mami dir ★★★
-		CM-32P This is an incomplete, preliminary and experimental simulator, not an emulator.
+		CM-32P This is an incomplete simulator, not an emulator.
-		       You can use and add your custom sound font and SN-U110 card.
+		       You can mod and add your custom sounds by editing tbl and sound font files.
 		       Please contact me if you can help me to create CM-32P and SN-U110 sound fonts.

    Note: You can add the chip up to 8 per same chip type and MAmidiMEmo eats more CPU power.